cult-of-coders/apollo/docs/db.md

 export default {
   Query: {
     posts(_, args, { db }, ast) {
-      // Performantly fetch the query using Grapher
+      // Performantly fetch the query using Grapher (More than 200X faster)
       // You don't need to implement resolvers for your links, it's all done automatically
-      // Grapher will only fetch the fields you require return db.posts.astToQuery(ast).fetch();
+      // Grapher will only fetch the fields you require

+      return db.posts.astToQuery(ast).fetch();
       // but you can do whatever you want here since ctx.db.posts is a Mongo.Collection
       // https://docs.meteor.com/api/collections.html